What if a student applies to go abroad on a non-W&M program, but hasn't been notified of their acceptance by the Global Education Office deadline?

 Why is this policy in place?

 When a student studies abroad, there are many departments that need to know (financial aid, residence life, student accounts, the registrar, the dean of students, the mail room, the list goes on!).
 The sooner these departments are notified, the easier things are for the student, and failure to notify them in a timely manner can result in a student's automatic withdrawal from the College.
 We want everyone to have a great experience abroad, and this will help that process.

-What if a student does not register with Reves by the deadline?
+What if a student does not register with Global Education Office by the deadline?

 The student will not be approved to go abroad.
 If a student chooses to go abroad without registering, s/he will not be coded in Banner as "study away."
-This would result in automatic withdrawal from the College since the student would not be registered for on-campus courses.
-A student who has been withdrawn must request readmission through the Dean of Students Office in order to continue studying at the College and will not receive transfer credit for any courses taken during the period of study abroad.
-Such student also will not be able to use W&M financial aid for the study abroad coursework and would be reported as "not enrolled" to insurance companies, student loan providers, and others who inquire.
+This would result in automatic withdrawal from W&M since the student would not be registered for on-campus courses.
+A student who has been withdrawn must request readmission through the Dean of Students Office in order to continue studying at W&M and will not receive transfer credit for any courses taken during the period of study abroad.
+The student also will not be eligible to use W&M financial aid for the study abroad coursework and would be reported as "not enrolled" to insurance companies, student loan providers, and others who inquire.